HOSEI-UNIV-IIST/time_series_augmentation_mix/README.md

 ## Requires

-This code was developed in Python 3.11.0. and requires Tensorflow 2.13.1 and Keras 2.13.1
+This code was developed in Python 3.11.0. and requires PyTorch 2.x.x

 ### Normal Install